 - Baby doesn’t have enough solid or wet diapers

-While it’s normal for a newborn to loose some weight soon after birth, while waiting for your body to start producing milk, weight loss is not normal once they are older.
-If that happens to your baby, make sure to get in touch with a pediatrician to find out the reason behind it.
+While it’s normal for a newborn to loose some weight soon after birth as you are waiting for your body to start producing milk, weight loss is not normal once they are older.
+If you are keeping track of your baby’s weight at home and you notice a drop, make sure to get in touch with a pediatrician to find out the reason behind it.